zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 News:
 ======
+**26 Nov.
+2024**, Our paper "StoreLLM: Energy Efficient Large Language Model Inference with Permanently Pre-stored Attention Matrices" has been accepted by [ACM e-Energy 2025](https://energy.acm.org/conferences/eenergy/2025/). *The 16th ACM International Conference on Future and Sustainable Energy Systems*.
+Rotterdam, Netherlands, June 17 - 20, 2025

 **18 July 2024**, Our paper "A Compiler-Like Framework for Optimizing Cryptographic Big Integer Multiplication on GPUs" has been accepted by [Micro' 2024](https://microarch.org/micro57/). *57th IEEE/ACM International Symposium on Microarchitecture*.
 November 2 – November 6, 2024 Austin, Texas, USA

-**14 June 2024**, Our paper "ConDa: A Generic and Efficient Datapath Protection Technique against Transient Hardware Faults" has been accepted by [SC'2024](https://sc24.supercomputing.org/) *The International Conference for High-Performance Computing, Networking*.
-Storage, and Analysis.
+**14 June 2024**, Our paper "Versatile Datapath Soft Error Detection on the Cheap for HPC Applications" has been accepted by [SC'2024](https://sc24.supercomputing.org/) *The International Conference for High-Performance Computing, Networking, Storage and Analysis*.
 Atlanta, GA, USA, NOV 17–22

 **17 April 2024**, Our paper "FedFa: A Fully Asynchronous Training Paradigm for Federated Learning" has been accepted by [IJCAI' 2024](https://ijcai24.org/) *International Joint Conference on Artificial  Intelligence*.
 Jeju 03.08.24 - 09.08.24

-**31 Jan 2024**, Our paper "An Optimized Error-controlled MPI Collective Framework Integrated with Lossy Compression" has been accepted by [IPDPS' 2024](https://www.ipdps.org/ipdps2024/) *38th IEEE International Parallel & Distributed Processing Symposium*.
+**31 Jan.
+2024**, Our paper "An Optimized Error-controlled MPI Collective Framework Integrated with Lossy Compression" has been accepted by [IPDPS' 2024](https://www.ipdps.org/ipdps2024/) *38th IEEE International Parallel & Distributed Processing Symposium*.
 May 27-31, 2024, San Francisco, California USA

 **29 Nov.
 2023**, Our paper "Accelerating High-Precision Integer Multiplication used in Cryptosystems with GPUs" has been accepted by [PPoPP' 2024](https://conf.researchr.org/home/ppopp-2024), *ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming*.
 2024 March 2nd – March 6th, 2024, Edinburgh, UK